TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/datafactory-newtree-ssis-ir-management-general-start-stop.md

 * Login failed during SQL authentication.
 The account provided can't sign in to the SQL Server database.
 Make sure you provide the correct user account.
 * Login failed during Microsoft Azure Active Directory (Azure AD) authentication (managed identity).
 Add the managed identity of your factory to an AAD group, and make sure the managed identity has access permissions to your catalog database server.
 * Connection timeout.
 This error is always caused by a security-related configuration.
 We recommend that you:

-  1. Create a new VM.
+  1. Create a new VM
-  2. Join the VM to the same Microsoft Azure Virtual Network of IR if IR is in a virtual network.
+  2. Join the VM to the same Microsoft Azure Virtual Network of IR if IR is in a virtual network
-  3. Install SSMS and check the Azure SQL Database server or managed instance status.
+  3. Install SSMS and check the Azure SQL Database server or managed instance status

 For other problems, fix the issue shown in the detailed SQL Exception error message.
 If you’re still having problems, contact the Azure SQL Database server or managed instance support team.